Pathways to Politics for Women

 - Ethical dilemmas in politics

-We are extremely grateful for the support of the many incredible guest speakers who have devoted their time and experience to the program, including:
+We are extremely grateful for the support of the many incredible guest speakers who have devoted their time and experience to our program.
+Past speakers include:

-- Juliana Addison MP, Member for Wendouree (Pathways to Politics alumna)
+- Juliana Addison MP, Member for Wendouree (Pathways to Politics alum)

-- Dr Katie Allen MP, Member for Higgins (Pathways to Politics alumna)
+- Dr Katie Allen MP, Former Member for Higgins (Pathways to Politics alum)

 - The Hon John Brumby AO